Elon Musk’s private texts reveal Tesla CEO pulled back from Twitter deal after World War 3 fears as legal battle rages - NewsBreak

 In April, Musk and Twitter agreed to a deal for the tech mogul to buy the social media platform for a staggering $44billion.

-However, the Tesla CEO has since pulled out of the agreement, claiming Twitter misled him and the public about the platform's problem with fake and "spam" accounts.
+However, the Tesla CEO has since pulled out of the agreement, claiming Twitter failed to properly disclose how many users of the platform are bots are misleading.

-Musk has continued to stand by his bot claims, and as recently as Thursday, he retweeted an article by The Australian where an expert alleged that "eight in 10 Twitter accounts are fake".
+More to follow...For the latest news on this story, keep checking back at Sun Online.

-"Sure sounds higher than 5%!"
-Musk retweeted the article, adding: "On a $/bot basis, this deal is awesome."
+The-sun.com is your go-to destination for the best celebrity news, sports news, real-life stories, jaw-dropping pictures and must-see video.Like us on Facebook at www.facebook.com/TheSunUS and follow us from our main Twitter account at @TheUSSun.